christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 ### Step 4 - Implement the CommandHandler

 Now that the `InsertText` command is registered, we need to implement a command handler.
 The simplest way to use it is with a default handler, which is a class that implements `MonoDevelop.Components.Commands.CommandHandler`.
-Let's implement `CommandHandler` as `InsertTextHandler` to be only avaiable when an active document is open
+Let's implement `CommandHandler` as `InsertTextHandler` to be only available when an active document is open

 We will also need to create the `SampleCommands` enum